nsejim/MBED-smart-traffic-light-ads/README.md

 - YELLOW ON: A pedestrian or cyclist arrives on a street crossing at the moment when the traffic light is “YELLOW” (Cars are moving).
 The traffic light billboard is simply showing let's say the time of day.

 - YELLOW BLINKING: The pedestrian/cyclist pushes on a button to indicate that he/she want to cross.
-From that moment on, the traffic light starts to blink (YELLOW BLINKING) during 30 seconds.
+From that moment on, the traffic light starts to blink during 30 seconds and a blinking sound is played as well.
 During that period, the billboard is going to show an advertisement specific for pedestrian/cyclist.

-- RED ON: After 30 seconds, the traffic light turns RED, then cars stop and wait for the light to turn back to YELLOW.
-The pedestrians/cyclists are allowed to cross for about 1 min.
+- RED ON: After 30 seconds, the traffic light turns RED and the sound plays continuously, then cars stop and wait for the light to turn back to YELLOW.
+Wen The pedestrians/cyclists are allowed to cross for about 1 min.
 During that time, the billboard is going to show an advertisement specific for car drivers.
-In order to inform disabled people that they can cross, a sound is also played when RED is ON.

 ### Towards a data-driven revenue model